TimothyEarley/TimothyEarley.github.io/filter-dsl-context-receivers/filterDSL.md

 ![](images/grass.jpg){ width=100% }

 What we really want is to tell the `eq` function to take in any `T`, but only if there is also a way to express that type in the query output.
-So if we define an interface `Expressable`:
+Enter the [new context receivers](https://github.com/Kotlin/KEEP/blob/master/proposals/context-receivers.md).
+We define an interface `Expressable`:

 ```kotlin
 interface Expressable<T> {